 Further disassembling the three movies, Mao de-centers the heroic narrative and restages the landscape in a digital video and two sculptures.

-The video The Conqueror, 2015 screens in the Dove Gallery, its title lifted from the original movie, as well as the namesake of the exhibition.
+The video The Conqueror, 2015 lifts its title from the original source movie, and is the namesake of the exhibition.
 In contrast to the prints, which concentrate on the characters, Mao cuts directly to the scenes featuring the fictional landscape, slowing the edit down to an ominously glacial pace that emphasizes the setting.
 Mao’s video is informed by the fact that these toxic landscapes were shot on location in Utah near an atomic testing site.
 As a result, all three leads and many in the cast and crew later contracted cancer.
 The video ends right on the threshold of the clash between two battling armies.
 By aestheticizing the build up to the violence rather than the violence itself, Mao reassigns importance.
 These armies, this warfare, this landscape, this manufacture are anonymous stand-ins, questioning the authenticity of the representation of historical events.

 The sculpture Empire is a sculptural refraction of the video.
 Three triangular glass plates are digitally printed with film stills.
 Each plate is in the shape of the “Golden Triangle”, a shape that reproduces graphically in a logarithmic spiral and is related to the Golden Mean.
 As with the prints, Mao layers moments on a mathematically graphic and aesthetic rigor, in this case referencing the temporal nature of cinematic topography.